CDC ends emergency response to H5N1 bird flu

 UNITED STATES, JUL 8 – CDC ends H5N1 bird flu emergency after 70 human cases and one death; surveillance now integrated into regular influenza programs to maintain ongoing monitoring.

-- The CDC has officially ended its emergency response to H5N1 bird flu as of July 2, 2025, citing declining infections and no new human cases since February.
+- The U.S. Centers for Disease Control and Prevention has officially ended its emergency response to H5N1 bird flu due to declining animal infections and no human cases since February.

-- Beginning July 7, the CDC will combine bird flu updates with regular influenza updates and will publish monitoring data monthly.
+- Starting July 7, the CDC will combine bird flu updates with routine influenza updates and will report monitored individuals monthly.

 CDC declares bird flu emergency over as experts warn of possible fall resurgence